arnaud-dezandee/cucumber-mink/doc/steps.md

 ###### /^(?:|I )go to "([^"]*)"$/

     Given I am on "/post/2"
-    Given I go on "/form"
+    Given I go to "/form"

 ---